WhirlScript/Docs/guide/getting-started/hello-whirlpool.md

 If you want to use version management (such as Git) to manage WhirlScript projects, it is best to add this folder to the ignore list.

 Are you afraid that the dependencies installed by your peers will have subtle differences from what you installed?
-Don't worry, there is `whirlpool-lock.json`!
+Don't worry, there is `whirlpkg.lock`!
 It can ensure that the packages you install are exactly the same.

 ## Importing Dependencies